Queer In AI: A Case Study in Community-Led Participatory AI: Queer in AI Initiatives

-The process of applying to graduate schools can be costly: between the application fees ($\sim$\$50--\$150 USD per program in North America and parts of Europe), costs of required tests (e.g.\ GRE), test results and transcript delivery fees, and test preparation expenses, one round of applications can easily amount to over \$1,000 USD.
+The costs for graduate school applications prevent many low-income and international scientists from accessing graduate programs, well before they can benefit from many of the fellowships and need-based scholarships intended to address exclusion.
+This process is costly: between the application fees ($\sim$\$50--\$150 USD per program in North America and parts of Europe), costs of required tests (e.g.\ GRE), test results and transcript delivery fees, and test preparation expenses, one round of applications can easily amount to over \$1,000 USD.
 International applicants may be further required to pay for language proficiency tests (e.g.\ TOEFL), translation services, and third-party credential vetting.
 Although some schools offer fee waivers, they vary widely from school to school, are often very limited in applicability, and can require onerous documentation.

-These costs can prevent many low-income and international scientists from accessing graduate programs at all, well before they can benefit from many of the fellowships and need-based scholarships intended to address exclusion.
+The majority of applicants apply to North American schools.
+This is likely caused by the cultural dominance of Anglo-American schools in the AI/ML space and the common practice of requiring extensive standardized tests and application fees at these schools.\footnote{While fees and standardized tests are the norms at many prominent institutions, there are examples of alternative paths, such as the ELLIS PhD Program, a European initiative for AI/ML PhD programs, which requires neither \cite{ellis-call}.} Standardized tests like the GRE claim to level the playing field for applicants, they institute barriers to individuals from the Global South and reify colonialism under a veneer of fairness.
+Additionally, fees make these exams wholly inaccessible to many in the Global South: the GRE costs three times the average monthly salary in Ethiopia \citep{blackinai-ac-program}.
+Data collected from Queer in AI's surveys have been used to argue that departments should eliminate the GRE and application fees.

 These financial challenges are particularly likely to be insurmountable for queer scientists, who may be cut off from familial financial support, might pay out of pocket for gender-affirming healthcare, and often incur additional expenses managing oppression and trauma.
 Queer people thus suffer from increased student loan debt~\cite{studentloan} and high rates of housing insecurity~\cite{wilson2020homelessness}.
-To make graduate education more accessible to such applicants, Queer in AI launched the Graduate School Application Fee Aid Program.
-Supporting queer and low-income scholars financially helps bring more marginalized voices into STEM academia, creating more opportunities for participatory research and technology design.
+A complete critique of the graduate application process and its socio-economical context is out of the scope of this paper.
+Queer in AI believes it is nonetheless important to provide concrete aid right now to applicants faced with the current system.